12 Nov 19

 Where to Stay: As you would expect, there is a lot of choice in London.
-For options in west London (so, closer to Hyde Park Winter Wonderland) you have Fraser Suites Kensington, Fraser Suites Queens Gate, Fraser Suites Prince of Wales Terrace and London Park International Hotel on Cromwell Road.
-In the City, you have Fraser Suites City, Fraser Suites Monument, Fraser Suites Bishopsgate and Malmaison London.
-And then across the water, and close to the south bank, you have Fraser Suites Blackfriars.
+For options in west London (so, closer to Hyde Park Winter Wonderland) you have Fraser Suites Kensington, Fraser Suites Queens Gate, Fraser Residence Prince of Wales Terrace and London Park International Hotel on Cromwell Road.
+In the City, you have Fraser Residence City, Fraser Residence Monument, Fraser Residence Bishopsgate and Malmaison London.
+And then across the water, and close to the south bank, you have Fraser Residence Blackfriars.

 From 16 November to 24 December 2019, the Newcastle Christmas Market has extended from Grey's Monument to Blackett Street and Northumberland Street.
 (The street food and drink offering will remain open until New Year's Eve).
 Over 70 independent traders have everything from artisan cheeses and homemade chutneys to eco-art and home accessories.
 It is not all shopping here though as there is a 30-metre toboggan slide where riders can whizz down Blackett Street in tubes.
 Kids will love the traditional carousel and the grown-ups can enjoy a mulled wine at the Helter Skelter bar.

 Where to Stay: Malmaison Newcastle is a beautiful former warehouse space, with breath-taking views and comfy beds.
 And Newcastle Hotel du Vin is in a magnificently refurbished Edwardian building on the banks of the famous River Tyne.